-At 5 weeks it was found the baby had no heartbeat and I had a rare molar pregnancy by Louise
+At 5 weeks it was found the baby had no heartbeat and I had a rare molar pregnancy

 Myself and my boyfriend were so shocked to find out I was pregnant as I've had a lot of issues with endometriosis and currently have quite a large ovarian cyst which I am having surgery to remove in the next few weeks.

 I went for a scan to date my pregnancy, I was 5 weeks and 3 days, and the baby had no heartbeat.
 It turned out that I had a rare molar pregnancy, the fetus was so genetically deformed that it had stopped growing even before that first scan.

 My termination was arranged for a few days later.
 I found the initial appointment fine, I had no side effects of the medication.
 My sickness levels after my first scan had skyrocketed (which is apparently a common side effect of a molar pregnancy) and I became so ill the night before my second appointment.

 Having gone into the hospital early to get an anti-sickness jab, I managed to get myself sorted and administer the pills myself.
 Initially, I found the cramps fine, just like a normal period.